North Bend, Washington: Government and police

 The town has a mayor–council government with a seven-member city council that meets twice a month.
 The mayor is a separate position with four-year terms.
 Mary Miller was elected mayor in 2023.

 North Bend leans Democratic much like the rest of King County, giving a majority of the vote to Joe Biden in the 2020 presidential election.

 Law enforcement services in North Bend have changed hands several times.
 From 1973 until March 8, 2014, the town contracted with the King County Sheriff's Office for law enforcement services within town limits.
 It was KCSO's longest standing contract at the time of its conclusion.
 Since March 8, 2014, the town has contracted for law enforcement services with the City of Snoqualmie Police Department.
+On April 1, 2026, the city will once again contract with the King County Sheriff's Office for law enforcement, as the fourteen year contrcat with the city of Snoqualmie Police Department comes to a close.

 Landmarks

 King County and the city of North Bend have designated the following landmarks: